Speaking Engagement | June.05.2018 - June.06.2018New York University School of Law

 Perry represents and advises entrepreneurs, fund sponsors, family offices, and tax-exempt organizations across a wide range of transactions, including corporate legal matters, cross-border mergers and acquisitions, private fund formation matters and portfolio transactions, and private placements.
-Perry particularly advises clients that aim to integrate social, environmental, and financial outcomes.
-As Orrick’s Impact Finance Attorney, Perry leads Orrick’s Impact Finance & Investment practice, the first impact-oriented practice at a global law firm.
-Orrick’s Impact Finance & Investment practices serves a global client base across a range of sectors, leveraging Orrick’s unique capabilities to provide innovative, effective, and thoughtful legal services to those clients aiming to create positive social and environmental change alongside targeted financial returns.
+Perry advises clients on impact-oriented and ESG matters, integrating social, environmental, and financial outcomes into a comprehensive strategy.
+Orrick’s Impact Finance & Investment practices serves a global client base across a range of sectors, leveraging Orrick’s unique capabilities to provide innovative, effective, and thoughtful legal services to those clients aiming to create positive social and environmental change alongside targeted financial returns

 Perry served as a Peace Corps Volunteer in Kazakhstan, where he supported the development of businesses aiming to create mobility and opportunity for people with disabilities in the region.
-Perry is a Ariane de Rothschild Fellow and member of the ROI Community and Nexus.
-A native of the Detroit area and University of Michigan graduate, Perry remains committed to the Detroit area, supporting Detroit expat initiatives nationally.
+Perry is an Ariane de Rothschild Fellow and member of the ROI Community and Nexus.
+A native of the Detroit area and University of Michigan graduate, Perry remains committed to the Detroit area, supporting Detroit expat initiatives.

 Quinn Moss is co-head of the global Private Investment Funds Group of Orrick Herrington & Sutcliffe LLP, as well as on the leadership teams for Orrick’s Opportunity Zone initiative and Orrick’s Impact Finance and Investment Group.